 We work with a diverse set of developed and developing countries to develop a deeper understanding of how to achieve sustainable food and land use systems that meet local and global goals.
 And we help to accelerate rapid action – from governments, civil society organisations, businesses and a range of other organisations.

 Organisations in the Coalition are working with more than 20 countries, with integrated programs beginning in Australia, China, Colombia, Ethiopia, India and Indonesia.
 We aim to grow our support in additional countries over the next three years.

 Helping the world meet international targets and commitments:

 The Food, Agriculture, Biodiversity, Land Use and Energy (FABLE) Consortium is building a network of country teams to develop science-based targets and integrated, long-term pathways in their respective countries.
 The pathways will show how individual nations and the world can transform food and land use systems by 2050 to achieve the Sustainable Development Goals and the goals in the Paris Climate Agreement.

-To this end, members of the FABLE Consortium will promote modelling tools and analyses covering agriculture, bioenergy, food security, diets, water, biodiversity, and other critical dimensions of food and land-use systems.
+Members of the FABLE Consortium promote modelling tools and analyses covering agriculture, bioenergy, food security, diets, water, biodiversity, and other critical dimensions of food and land-use systems.
 Read the Concept Note here.